Namia River Retreat Review: Wellness, Your Way

 During our stay we participated in partner yoga, spa treatments, a sunset cruise and a lantern lighting ritual.
 The partner yoga class was particularly enjoyable, creating plenty of laughter while also reminding us to slow down and work together.

 One of the standout inclusions is the choice of thermal wellness experiences, which deserve a special mention.
 Each day, ahead of your traditional spa therapy, guests are given the choice between a herbal hammam using locally sourced botanicals, or a sauna and cool plunge experience.
-The private hammam’s feature heated stone tables, steam room and a built-in vichy shower and the sauna and cold plunge overlook the river.
+The private hammams feature heated stone tables, steam room and a built-in Vichy shower and the sauna and cold plunge overlook the river.

 Getting There and Recommended Length of Stay